 Aside from saddle shape, you can also try adjusting the tilt angle.
 In general, a slight nose down angle works for most people.
 But dropping the nose too far down can put excess pressure on your hands.
 Again, if you are going to make changes in the tilt angle, start small.

 A solution to saddle numbness that doesn’t involve changing your saddle is a simple one.
 Stand up on the pedals to relieve perineal pressure.
 When you return to a seated position, make sure to anchor on top of your sit bones.
+Riding out of the saddle can help.

 Feet and Toe Numbness